-Planting by the Moon Cycles:
+Organic Gardening by the Moon Phases

-Outro: Moon gardening reminds us that creation doesn’t rush, it flows.
+Moon gardening reminds us that creation doesn’t rush; it flows.
 From new moon beginnings to full moon harvests, each phase speaks to the patient heart of a gardener, a poet, a seeker.
 May these insights deepen your journey into the soil and sky, where herbs grow, fruits swell, and harmony grows.
 And as you plant, may you also remember: the moon is constant, even when unseen, and so too is the wisdom seeded within.

-Gardening with the Moon and combining the Astrological Gardening calendar: A Guide to Planting by Cycles and Zodiac Signs, and the Lunar cycle:
+Gardening calendar: A Guide to Planting by Cycles and Zodiac Signs, and the Lunar cycle:

 Full Moon to Last Quarter (Waning Phase):